 - The size and location of the tumor

-- Metastasis (spreading of cancerous tumors)
+- Metastasis (spreading of the tumor)

 - The tumor's response to therapy